As an entrepreneur, you are spoiled for choice when it comes to outsourcing software development.

 I don’t know if you’re aware but there are at least 22k listed software development companies all over the world.

 This means you not only have to decide whether you should outsource or not, but you must also find a way to choose between the massive amount of options.

 And when we’re talking about 15,000 options, separating the wheat from the chaff is no mean feat.

-Choosing the wrong partner is one of the reasons why outsourcing software development fails.
+Choosing the wrong partner is one of the main reasons why outsourcing software development fails.
 Therefore it’s vital that you take the time to choose the right partner.

 But more on that in a bit.